squirrels-analytics/squirrels-analytics.github.io/docs/docs/start/run-project.md

 Open the "Application UI" link to access Squirrels Studio, a web application that can be connected to any Squirrels server (including ones running on localhost) and interact with it in various ways such as exploring available datasets / dashboards, querying data models, and exploring data lineage.

 You must log in as an admin user to query data models and explore data lineage.
-Use the username "admin" and the admin password you set earlier.
+Use the username "admin" and the admin password you set earlier to log in.
 To see the data lineage for example, change the "Explore" dropdown to "Data Lineage".

 ![Squirrels Studio Lineage](/img/squirrels-studio-lineage.png)

-Play around with Squirrels Studio to find other ways you can interact with your Squirrels project!
+Play around with Squirrels Studio to find other ways you can interact with your Squirrels project.
 For instance, you can add new users to your Squirrels project by clicking "Menu" > "Manage Users".

 :::tip